Idiopathic hypersomnia: Diagnosis

-The latest ICD 10 defines IH with long sleep time as a neurological disorder that is a rare sleep disorder characterized by prolonged sleep at night and extreme sleepiness during the day.
+The latest ICD-10 defines IH with long sleep time as a neurological disorder that is a rare sleep disorder characterized by prolonged sleep at night and extreme sleepiness during the day.
 There are no apparent causes.
 This disorder affects the ability to function.
 It is of central nervous system origin characterized by prolonged nocturnal sleep and periods of daytime drowsiness.
 Affected individuals experience difficulty with awakening in the morning and may have associated sleep drunkenness, automatic behaviors, and memory disturbances.
 This condition differs from narcolepsy in that daytime sleep periods are longer, there is no association with cataplexy, and the multiple sleep latency onset test does not record sleep-onset rapid eye movement sleep.

 Management

 Since the underlying mechanism is not yet fully understood, treatment efforts have usually focused on symptom management.
 In August 2021, low-sodium oxybate (Xywav) became the first U.S. FDA-approved treatment for idiopathic hypersomnia.

 Wake-promoting medications used in narcolepsy are also commonly used off-label to help manage the excessive daytime sleepiness of IH.
-CNS stimulants tend to be less effective for IH than they are for narcolepsy and may be less well tolerated.
+Stimulants tend to be less effective for IH than they are for narcolepsy and may be less well tolerated.

 Stimulants

 The main treatment of excessive daytime sleepiness is done through central nervous system stimulants.
+However, no stimulant medication has received FDA or EMA approval for the treatment of EDS in IH.
+As such, stimulants are used off-label in the treatment of IH.

+Modafinil and Armodafinil are non-amphetamine wake-promoting agents often used in the treatment of IH.
+They are thought to work by binding to the dopamine transporter, thereby inhibiting dopamine reuptake and increasing its availability.
+Modafinil can cause uncomfortable side effects, including nausea, headache, and a dry mouth for some patients, while other patients report no noticeable improvement even on relatively high dosages.
+They may also "interact with low-dose contraceptives, potentially reducing efficacy, although the scientific data supporting this claim is weak and rests on poorly documented anecdotes."

-Methylphenidate and Dextroamphetamine are most used stimulants to controlled EDS.
-Increased dopamine release is felt to be the main property explaining wake-promotion from these medications.
+Methylphenidate and dextroamphetamine are psychostimulants with long histories of use in the treatment of hypersomnolence.
+Increased extracellular dopamine availability is thought to be the main property explaining wake-promotion from these medications, although effects on norepinephrine also likely contribute.
 Insomnia is another common side effect and may require additional treatment.

-Non-stimulant wake-promoting medications

 Solriamfetol is a dopamine and norepinephrine reuptake inhibitor (NDRI) used to treat excessive daytime sleepiness associated with narcolepsy and obstructive sleep apnea.

-Pitolisant, a selective histamine 3 (H3) receptor antagonist/inverse agonist, was approved by FDA during August 2019.
+Pitolisant, a selective histamine 3 (H3) receptor antagonist/inverse agonist.
 It works by increasing the synthesis and release of histamine, a wake-promoting neurotransmitter in the brain.

-Modafinil and Armodafinil elevate hypothalamic histamine levels, and they are known to bind to the dopamine transporter, thereby inhibiting dopamine reuptake.
-Modafinil can cause uncomfortable side effects, including nausea, headache, and a dry mouth for some patients, while other patients report no noticeable improvement even on relatively high dosages.
-They may also "interact with low-dose contraceptives, potentially reducing efficacy, although the scientific data supporting this claim is weak and rests on poorly documented anecdotes."